LucaScheller/VFX-UsdAssetResolver/docs/src/resolvers/CachedResolver/PythonAPI.md

 As identifiers are context independent, the cache is stored on the resolver itself.
 See below on how to modify and inspect the cache.

-We also have the option to expose any identifier, regardless of absolute/relative/search path based formatting to our `PythonExpose.py` -> `ResolverContext.ResolveAndCache` method by setting the `AR_CACHEDRESOLVER_ENV_EXPOSE_ABSOLUTE_PATH_IDENTIFIERS` environment variable to `1` or by calling `pxr.Ar.GetUnderlyingResolver().SetExposeAbsolutePathIdentifierState(True)`.
+We also have the option to expose any identifier, regardless of absolute/relative/search path based formatting to our `PythonExpose.py` -> `ResolverContext.ResolveAndCache` method by setting the `AR_EXPOSE_ABSOLUTE_PATH_IDENTIFIERS` environment variable to `1` or by calling `pxr.Ar.GetUnderlyingResolver().SetExposeAbsolutePathIdentifierState(True)`.
 As this then runs all paths through the Python exposed section, make sure that paths are batch added/pre-cached as much as possible to keep the resolve efficient.

 ```python
 from pxr import Ar, Usd